QCDIS/NaaVRE-website/Readiness-level-framework.md

   -[ ] The virtual lab has a license.
 - Documentation
   -[ ] The virtual lab has a nice name.
-  -[ ] The virtual lab metadata is available outside the virtual lab.
-    -[ ] Metadata is tracked by version control.

 ## L1 - Co-development